desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 > **Note:** In an event handler, you can access the rendered output element (e.g. the DOM element) of a UI component using the {@link UIComponent.lastRenderOutput} property, if needed.

+**Event delegation** — After handling an event, the event will be re-emitted from the activity.
+Or rather, a _new_ event instance will be emitted, with the same `name`, `source`, and `data` properties, but with an additional `delegate` (referring to the delegating object).
+The original event is stored in the `inner` property.

-After handling the event, the event will be re-emitted from the activity or view composite.
-You can stop this behavior by returning `true` from the event handler method, or by overriding {@link Activity.delegateViewEvent} or {@link ViewComposite.delegateViewEvent} to handle events differently altogether.
+You can stop this behavior by returning `true` from the event handler method, or by overriding {@link Activity.delegateViewEvent} (or {@link ViewComposite.delegateViewEvent}) to handle events differently altogether.

 ## Handling delegated view events {#delegate-view-events}

-Rather than just re-emitting the _same_ event from a view object, activities, view composites, and some other view objects add their own reference to a _new_ event.
+Some built-in view objects also emit delegated events.
 This allows handlers to access the containing object and its properties.

 - For events that are emitted by a view object **within a list** (i.e. a {@link UIListView} instance), handling the event often requires access to the specific list item object (or value).
 - For events that are emitted from **within a view composite**, and not handled by the composite itself, access to the composite object allows for retrieving view composite properties or its associated view model.

-In these cases, the new event object has its {@link ManagedEvent.delegate delegate} property set to the re-emitting object, and the {@link ManagedEvent.inner inner} property set to the original event object.
+In these cases, just like for activities, the new event object has its {@link ManagedEvent.delegate delegate} property set to the re-emitting (view) object, and the {@link ManagedEvent.inner inner} property set to the original event object.

 The following example shows how to handle an event that's emitted from within a list.